block-hczhai/block2-preview/docs/source/user/keywords.rst

 davidson\_max\_iter
     Optional.
 Maximal number of iterations in Davidson.
 Default is 5000.
     If this number is reached but convergence is not achieved, the calculation will abort.
+    If this numebr is larger than ``davidson_soft_max_iter``, this keyword has no effect.

 davidson\_soft\_max\_iter
     Optional.
 Maximal number of iterations in Davidson.
-Default is -1.
+Default is 4000.
     If this number is reached but convergence is not achieved, the calculation will continue as if the convergence is achieved.
     If this numebr is -1, or larger than or equal to ``davidson_max_iter``, this keyword has no effect and ``davidson_max_iter`` is used instead.